Military Police Basic Training Program - UPDATED June 16, 2014

 On February 13, 2013, the Commission approved two training sites.
 They selected Grand Valley State University (located 15 miles west of Grand Rapids), and Kirtland Community College/Northwestern Michigan College (located 60 miles east of Traverse City) to conduct the sessions.
 Both sessions have completed with 22 graduates successfully entering into the Michigan law enforcement landscape.

-Both Kirtland and Grand Valley will be conducting MPBTP sessions in 2014.
+Both Kirtland and Grand Valley conducted MPBTP sessions in 2014.

-Kirtland Community College’s session will begin on March 24, 2014, and conclude on May 9, 2014.
-The application process for this session is currently open.
-Those interested in attending the Kirtland session should contact Director Tom Grace at 989-275-5000, ext.
-283 as soon as possible.
-Director Grace can also be reached via e-mail, firstname.lastname@example.org.
+Kirtland Community College’s session began on March 24, 2014, and concluded on May 9, 2014.
+For further information about a Kirtland session, contact Director Tom Grace at 989-275-5000, ext.
+283. Director Grace can also be reached via e-mail, firstname.lastname@example.org.

-Grand Valley State University will begin accepting applications on January 31, 2014, for their session which will begin on June 23, 2014.
-Those interested in attending the Grand Valley State University session should contact Director Julie Yunker at 616-331-7130.
-Director Yunker can also be reached via e-mail, email@example.com.
+Grand Valley State University began their session June 23, 2014.
+For further information about a Grand Valley State University session, contact Director Angela Morrison at 616-331-7130.
+Director Morrison can also be reached via e-mail, email@example.com.

 Questions should be directed to Mr. Wayne Carlson at 517-322-5614 or (firstname.lastname@example.org).